Yang-Yuan/Yang-Yuan.github.io/docs/index.md

 <img align="left" width="150" height="150" src="/assets/images/yy.png"  style="margin-right: 20px;">

 Hi!
 Welcome to my homepage!
-I am currently a PhD candidate in computer science at [Vanderbilt University](https://www.vanderbilt.edu/){:target="_blank"}, advised by [Prof. Maithilee Kunda](https://my.vanderbilt.edu/mkunda/){:target="_blank"}.
-I will graduate soon (by soon, I mean like in several months), so I'm actively looking for a research position in academia or industry.
+I am Yuan Yang.
+I did my PhD in computer science at [Vanderbilt University](https://www.vanderbilt.edu/){:target="_blank"}, advised by [Prof. Maithilee Kunda](https://my.vanderbilt.edu/mkunda/){:target="_blank"}.
+I am now  a new faculty member of the [College of Information, Mechanical, and Electrical Engineering](https://xxjd.shnu.edu.cn){:target="_blank"} at [Shanghai Normal Unversity](https://www.shnu.edu.cn/){:target="_blank"}.
+I am constantly looking for collaborators in AI and cogntive science.
+And I am also accepting new master students this year.

 I have been fanatically pursuing big questions about intelligence per se---not only artificial intelligence (AI) but human intelligence (HI).
-My research is thus unavoidably interdisciplinary and interwined with studies about general intelligence, fluid intelligence, intelligence testing, abstract reasoning, visual spatial reasoning, and cognitive information processing.
-Find more about my and my lab's works at [AIVAS Lab](https://my.vanderbilt.edu/aivaslab/){:target="_blank"}.
+My research is thus unavoidably interdisciplinary and interwined with studies about general intelligence, fluid intelligence, intelligence testing, abstract reasoning, visual spatial reasoning, cognitive information processing, and AI applcations in education.
+Find more about me and my lab's works at [AIVAS Lab](https://my.vanderbilt.edu/aivaslab/){:target="_blank"}.
+My [SHNU website](https://teacher.shnu.edu.cn/xxjdgcxy/yy2/list.psp){:target="_blank"} is under construction.

-Feel free to shoot me a message at yuan.yang [at] vanderbilt [dot] edu if you want to know more about my work.
+Feel free to shoot me a message at  yuan.yang [at] shnu [dot] edu [dot] cn if you want to know more about my work.